 Adam Chilton's research interests lie at the intersection of empirical legal studies and international law.
-His current research projects examine the ways that political considerations affect the United States' international trade and investment policy; when countries comply with the laws of war; the comparative competency of the executive and judicial branches in foreign relations law; and how experimental methods can be used to study whether domestic politics influence compliance with international law.
+His current research projects examine the ways that political considerations affect the United States' international trade and investment policy; whether enshrining rights within constitutions improves the protection of those rights; the comparative competency of the executive and judicial branches in foreign relations law; and how experimental methods can be used to study whether domestic politics influence compliance with international law.

 Adam received a BA and MA in Political Science from Yale University.
 After college, Adam worked as a management consultant for BCG.
 He then went to Harvard University, where he earned a JD as well as a PhD in Political Science.
 Before joining the faculty, Adam taught at the Law School as a Bigelow Fellow and Lecturer in Law.